 Chinese Guangdong Gov’t Approves $140M Blockchain Subsidy, Half the Chinese Blockchain Enterprises Choose Guangdong

-A city in Guangdong, a province in north China unveils $140M Blockchain Subsidy fund to support the development of blockchain initiatives.
+A city in Guangdong, a province in south China unveils $140M Blockchain Subsidy fund to support the development of blockchain initiatives.

 Guangdong government plans to subsidize “no-coin” public chain projects with as much as $1.4 million, according to a local economic media reported on Oct.
 30.

 Apart from “no-coin” public chain projects, consortium blockchain projects are also supported by the subsidy fund.
 “No-coin” public chain referred by Guangdong government was defined as public chain without token.

 Guangdong government’s blockchain fund will support the research of core technologies to provide safe, transparent and reliable technical support for the development of digital economy.
 The city will also focus on cultivating 1-3 leading blockchain enterprise every year, and give priority to provide application scenarios in government affairs, public services.

 Guangdong province has long been the leader of blockchain entrepreneurship in China, as half the blockchain enterprises choose to settle in.
 So 18601 blockchain enterprises were located in Guangdong province, accounting for 60.61% of China’s total.
 Compared to 345 in Beijing and 82 in Shanghai, Guangzhou leads the way among first-tier cities.

 Large cities like Guangzhou is more attractive to blockchain technology companies as it has advantages in talents, business and technology accumulation.
 While province like Sichuan, Xinjiang and other places are more attractive to crypto mining industry due to their abundant electric power resources and low electric charges.